M-Busk/possible-x-portal/frontend/README.md

 # POSSIBLE-X Portal Frontend

-TODO description
+The frontend component of the POSSIBLE-X Portal is an Angular application that provides the GUI for the user to interact with the backend.
+It provides a mask for signing up for a participant credential and dataspace identity, as well as allows administrators to view, approve and reject registration requests.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding